zconnelly13/Midnight/README.md

 ========

 ###Who is that?
-Midnight is a girl who lives in a clock that is also a tree.
+Midnight is a girl who lives in a tree that is also a clock.